What is SEO – In a Nutshell

 - Use free analytics tools to optimize your site.

-Print and use this list when you sit down to plan your site and when you meet with your web developer.
 Having a degree of knowledge is a safeguard against being pushed into things you don’t need, or spending too much.
-You hire someone for their expertise, but you need enough information to keep from being taken.
+So, even when you hire someone for their expertise, you need enough information to keep from being taken.
 This is an area where I’ve found that ignorance is seriously preyed upon.
 That’s why I began this blog.
 To inform and protect my fellow small business entrepreneurs.

 My next blog, “Understanding SEO” will include a checklist of steps to follow, after your website has been created.
 These are steps that most small businesses will outsource.
 But, sitting down with a list and saying, “this is what I want done,” is more cost effective than blindly hiring a company or individual without knowing exactly what you’re paying for!